Description

 Individual departments may have higher standards for acceptance into the different degrees and options.
 Please check with the individual departments for these standards.

-Auditions are required for admission to the Glenn Korff School of Music for music and dance majors and minors.
-Auditions are also required for admission to the Johnny Carson School of Theatre and Film for the BA Performance option.
+Auditions are required for admission to the Glenn Korff School of Music for music, music education, and dance majors.
+Auditions are also required for admission to the Johnny Carson School of Theatre and Film for the acting major.
 A separate application and portfolio review are required for acceptance into all other programs in the Johnny Carson School of Theatre and Film.

 Admission Deficiencies/Removal of Deficiencies